ENCCS/julia-for-hpc/content/development.rst

-   The output tells us that a new environment has been created in our current directory - specifically using the ``Project.toml`` file (don't look for it yet, it's only created after we start adding packages).
+   The output tells us that a new environment has been created in our current directory - specifically using the ``Project.toml`` file (don't look for it yet as it's only created after we add the first package).

    We now add the `Example` package: